Opentrons/opentrons/api/docs/v2/new_atomic_commands.rst

 .. note::

-    Mixes consist of aspirates and then immediate dispenses.
+    In API Versions 2.4 and earlier, mixes consist of aspirates and then immediate dispenses.
 In between these actions, the pipette moves up and out of the target well.
-This is normal, and is done to avoid incorrect aspirate and dispense actions.
+In API Version 2.5 and later, the pipette will not move between actions.

 .. versionadded:: 2.0